digital-work-lab/digital-work-lecture/slides/06-communication.md

 1. Shared whiteboard in videoconferences: how does it change the media capabilities?
 2. It was a misunderstanding, but one that escalated quickly.
 Why can asynchronous textual communication (such as email or chat) be problematic in such settings?
 3. When sending out invitations to the weekly video-conference, your colleague emphasizes that he looks forward to **seeing** you in the call, and greets participants who share their video with a "nice to see you".
 Do you see any connections to MST?
-4. Take a minute to review the features offered by the [Zoom AI assistant](https://www.zoom.com/en/products/collaboration-tools/features/).
+4. Take a minute to review the features offered by the [Zoom AI assistant](https://www.zoom.com/en/products/collaboration-tools/features/){: target="_blank"}.
 How do they relate to MST?
 5. Consider a setting in which you would like to help your colleague with a challenging programming task.
 Your colleague works remotely.
 Which technologies would you select, and how could your choice be connected to MST?

 <!--
 whiteboard: expands the symbol set, e.g., allowing participants to develop sketches or mathematical models. also increases parallelism (audio, video of participants, and video of whiteboard)
 Video: increase symbol set (visual cues, gestures, reactions) - especially when meetings aim to converge on particular items.
 Appropriation factors: familiar with the challenges, perhaps even trained to increase video-use, could be due to past experiences, or even norms in the team or organization.
 AI assistant: several features to transcribe, summarize, or sub-title meetings - improves reprocessability (during and after the meeting)
-coding: Convergence requires high synchronicity, especially wrt. the symbol set of collaborative coding (synchronous) - e.g., [Visual Studio Live Share](https://visualstudio.microsoft.com/de/services/live-share/)
+coding: Convergence requires high synchronicity, especially wrt. the symbol set of collaborative coding (synchronous) - e.g., [Visual Studio Live Share](https://visualstudio.microsoft.com/de/services/live-share/){: target="_blank"}

  https://www.zoom.com/en/products/collaboration-tools/features/ -->